Page updated 30 September 2008

-Edward Ashworth, the ecclesiastical architect and Harry Hems, the Exeter based sculptor were both involved in the restoration.
+The almshouses were rebuilt by Edward Ashworth, the ecclesiastical architect while Harry Hems, was employed in the restoration.
+It is this building that we see today.
 There are several memorials to the Kennaways in the chapel, including a carved marble and mosaic work to Harriet Codrington (Codrington Street is named after her); Kennaways wife who died in 1861.

-The buildings were sold by the City Council in May 2001, and converted into 12 two and three bedroom dwellings and put up for sale in 2002.
-It was hoped that guided tours from the Redcoats would continue, but they do not appear to include the almshouses and chapel in their schedule.
-They are Grade II* listed buildings.
+The buildings were sold by the City Council in May 2001, and converted into two and three bedroom dwellings, by combining three of the original almshouses to create two dwellings, in 2002.
+It was hoped that guided tours from the Redcoats would continue, but they do not appear to include the almshouses and chapel in their schedule–access to the courtyard is also curtailed.
+They were Grade II* listed on 29 January 1953.

 A Case of Piracy